Digital Transformation – What is it and what role should my ERP system play?

 4. Online – Put your Customer First

 When we think of online we automatically think selling online, but is this always the appropriate answer?
 Again, we would ask you to start with the customer.
 Do they want to buy your products online?
 Back this up with customer answers, not just hearsay.
 If you are investing in selling online because everyone else is this is the wrong approach.
 Think about the online functionality your customers require.
 For B2B customers they may just want access to a customer account portal where they can view orders, invoice history, bespoke price lists etc. Others may just want to access product information and yes some will want a fully functioning ecommerce site.
-That’s fine but just make sure your online solution is focused on the customer not the zeitgeist trend of the moment.
+That’s fine but just make sure your online solution is focused on the customer not the latest trend of the moment.

-Whatever online approach you choose most modern ERP providers can offer you with a web solution that is fully integrated with your business system.
+Whatever online approach you choose most modern ERP providers can provide you with a web solution that is fully integrated with your business system.
 This ensures online transactions are automatically created in your business system in real time making this the smart way to sell online.

 To help you answer the question, ‘Selling Online – Is it the right option for my business?'
 Click here